541132 Leleākūhonua: Implications of orbit

-Along with the similar orbits of other distant trans-Neptunian objects, the orbit of Leleākūhonua suggests, but does not prove, the existence of a hypothetical Planet Nine in the outer Solar System.
+Along with the similar orbits of other distant trans-Neptunian objects, the orbit of Leleākūhonua suggests, but does not prove, the existence of Planet Nine in the outer Solar System.

 As of 2019, the object is inbound 78 AU from the Sun; about two-and-a-half times farther out than Pluto's current location.
 It will come to perihelion (closest approach to the Sun) in 2078.
 As with Sedna, it would not have been found had it not been on the inner leg of its long orbit.
 This suggests that there may be many similar objects, most too distant to be detected by contemporary technological methods.
-Following the discovery of Leleākūhonua, Sheppard et al. concluded that it implies a population of about 2 million inner Oort cloud objects larger than 40 km, with a combined total mass of 1×10^22 kg, about the mass of Pluto.
-(A fraction the mass of Earth's moon but several times the mass of the asteroid belt.)
+Following the discovery of Leleākūhonua, Sheppard et al. concluded that it implies a population of about 2 million inner Oort cloud objects larger than 40 km, with a combined total mass of 1×10^22 kg, about the mass of Pluto (a fraction the mass of Earth's moon but several times the mass of the asteroid belt).